Prison: Control units

-Most prisoners are part of the "general population" of the prison, members of which are generally able to socialize with each other in common areas of the prison.
+Most prisoners are part of the "general population" (or "gen pop") of the prison, members of which are generally able to socialize with each other in common areas of the prison.
 A control unit or segregation unit (also called a "block" or "isolation cell") is a highly secure area of the prison, where inmates are placed in solitary confinement to isolate them from the general population.
 Other prisoners that are often segregated from the general population include those who are in protective custody, or who are on suicide watch, and those whose behavior presents a threat to other prisoners.

 Other facilities

 In addition to the above facilities, others that are common include prison factories and workshops, visiting areas, mail rooms, telephone and computer rooms, a prison store (often called a "canteen") where prisoners can purchase goods with prison commissary.
 Some prisons have a death row where prisoners who have been sentenced to death await execution and an execution room, where the death sentence is carried out.
 In places like Singapore and Malaysia, there is place for corporal punishment (carried out by caning).